A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 Mayor Dinkins' office gave me a three-line form rejection letter that the mayor was very busy and couldn't attend the dinner.

 I tried to walk into city hall.
 Was there someone I could actually speak to?
 What about honoring the African-Americans?
-What about the work?
+What about our work?
 What about the street sign?
 What about a "Big Apple" plaque in the pavement?
 I was told that I had already received an "answer" and I should be happy with that.

 I walked into the mayor's office for African-American and Caribbean Affairs (now defunct, along with several other ethnographic offices).
 Could anyone help me honor these people?
 No one responded.